Introduction

 Real-World Examples

 Calculating the number of days since February 12 has practical applications in various scenarios.
 Take this: if you were born on February 12, 2005, and today is October 10, 2023, you would subtract 2005 from 2023 to get 18 years.
-Still, the exact number of days requires considering the leap years (2008, 2012, 2016, 2020) and the specific dates.
+That said, the exact number of days requires considering the leap years (2008, 2012, 2016, 2020) and the specific dates.
 Using the method outlined earlier, the total would be approximately 6,574 days.
 This calculation is crucial for determining age in days or planning significant milestones, such as a birthday or anniversary.

 Scientific and Theoretical Perspective